mehdiqasimi/mehdiqasimi.github.io/index.md

 <div class="abstract-text">

 <p>
 My master's thesis was presented at ICSC, where Yaman gave a talk on the relationship between in-flight particle behavior and coating properties in inner-diameter cold spray.
-The talk introduced cold spray and inner-diameter coating applications, described the experimental setup — an ID cold spray gun paired with diagnostic cameras also the briefing the results, how particle velocity, bow-shock effects, deposition thickness, porosity and coating microstructure are shaped by these process parameters.
+The talk introduced cold spray and inner-diameter coating applications, described the experimental setup i.e. an ID cold spray gun paired with diagnostic cameras also the briefing the results, how particle velocity, bow-shock effects, deposition thickness, porosity and coating microstructure are shaped by these process parameters.
 </p>

 </div>